reritom/region-app-example/README.md

 ```
 docker exec <container_id> flask seed static/correspondance-code-insee-code-postal.csv
 ```
-Note: I haven't explicitly added any persistent volumes for the database in this example, so when you redeploy, you will need to re-seed.
+Note: I haven't explicitly added any persistent volumes for the database in this example, so when you redeploy, you will need to re-seed (if you used the command I provided above, because this explicitly cleans volumes, which is again for easing development).

+### Targeting
+Once the application is deployed and seeded, you should be able to target it on `127.0.0.1:8080/api/regions`.
+Additionally, one can use pagination as such `127.0.0.1:8080/api/regions?limit=5&page=1`, where `limit` is the number of items to show per page, and `page` is the page number.
+The first request will be slower as it will handle caching the external API calls.
+The subsequent calls will be immediate.

 ## Notes
 ### Things that slowed me down